kazu-yamamoto/hs-sympo-2012/README.markdown

  - base

+## Tests suitable with doctest

+  1. Examples and properties that are useful for users

+Note: there are two kinds of program in Haskell, pure and IO.

+It is not difficult to test pure code and to find invariants (properties).
+Programmers would write typical examples and properties in document with doctest.
+So, it is important to integrate doctest and QuickCheck.
+(Equation type of property is now nicely integrated in QuickCheck by Nick Smallbone.)

+It is not easy to test IO.
+But Programmers would write typical example with doctest.

-## Tests not suitable with doctest
+## Tests not suitable with hspec

 Following tests would not be suitable with doctest

-  1. Unusual usage of pure program

-    > @kazu: What would be _unusual usage_ here?
-Can you come up with an
-    > example?

-    > @sol: e.g. minimun [].
-    > Should we document an error happens in this case?

-    > @kazu maybe.
-If the author thinks it is useful documentation, he can use
-    > doctest, otherwise hspec.
-So I think it is the same as (2.).

-  2. Properties and examples (unit tests) that are not useful user documentatation
+  1. Examples and properties that are not useful for users

-    > @kazu: I think this applies to both properties and unit tests.
-So I
-    > adapted this.
+    > e.g. unused cases of partial functions, coner cases reported in a bug track system

-  3. Unit tests for IO which cannot be executed in doctest
+  2. Example tests for IO which cannot be executed in doctest
-    > @kazu: I think unit tests that require setup code do not work well, yet.
-    > But I plan to add support for _setup code_ to doctest.
-What did you have
-    > in mind?

-    > @sol: If ways for setup and tear-down are provided,
-    > we can put more tests in haddock than now.

-So, test frameworks are still necessary.
-A good candidates is hspec.
+    > note: doctest will implement setup an dtear-down

+For this kind of documents and tests, we use hspec.

 ## Integrating multiple test suites

 Now we can specify multiple test suites with Cabal.
 So, both doctest and hspec can be integrated with Cabal.

-## Syntax
+## Syntax of properties in doctest

 Open lambda terms are supported.
 Type can be specified with expression type-signature.